-Students who successfully complete the Research Master in Philosophy and Economics:
+Students who successfully complete the Research Master in Philosophy and Fconomics:

-- i.
-Formal aims - a. have a mastery of the methodology and style of philosophical research within the analytic tradition - b. are trained in academic writing - c. have expertise in arguing clearly and convincingly for/against a position and to reach conclusions involving answers to the important research questions - d. have the expertise to apply their knowledge and skills in new and multidisciplinary contexts - e. are able to report their research for specialists and non-specialists - f. are capable of writing and speaking in the English language on their research - g. are trained in information search, in data documentation and archiving - ii.
-Substantive aims - a. have a detailed knowledge of the contemporary debate in the field of philosophy and economics, as defined by the four subjects: - aa.
-Methodology ofEconomics bb.
-Ethical Aspectsof Economics cc.
-Rationalityand Choicedd.
-History of Economic Thought - b. have an overview of important issues in general analytic philosophy/philosophy of economics - c. have an overview of important developments in society and the (social) sciences related to their area of specialisation. - iii.
-Curricular aims - a. have expertise in formulating original and innovative research problems based on a solid understanding of the state of the art in their area of specialisation - b. have the skills required for further study in a largely selfdirected or autonomous manner - c. have a general work attitude required for membership in a research team, and for participation in a research network in their own area of research - d. have a strong international orientation in their work and interest - e. have the faculty of critical and independent thinking to analyse societal problems
+- a. have a mastery of the methodology and style of philosophical research within the analytic tradition - b. are trained in academic writing - c. have expertise in arguing clearly and convincingly for/against a position and to reach conclusions involving answers to the important research questions - d. have the expertise to apply their knowledge and skills in new and multidisciplinary contexts - e. are able to report their research for specialists and non-specialists - f. are capable of writing and speaking in the English language on their research - g. are trained in information search, in data documentation and archiving ii.
+Substantive aims a. have a detailed knowledge of the contemporary debate in the field of philosophy and economics, as defined by the four subjects:

+aa.
+Methodology of Economics bb.
+Ethical Aspects of Economics cc.
+Rationality and Choice dd.
+History of Economic Thought iii.
+Curricular aims

+- b. have an overview of important issues in general analytic philosophy/philosophy of economics - c. have an overview of important developments in society and the (social) sciences related to their area of specialisation.

+- a. have expertise in formulating original and innovative research problems based on a solid understanding of the state of the art in their area of specialisation - b. have the skills required for further study in a largely self-directed or autonomous manner - c. have a general work attitude required for membership in a research team, and for participation in a research network in their own area of research - d. have a strong international orientation in their work and interest - e. have the faculty of critical and independent thinking to analyse societal problems